 The factory-prescribed alignment is designed to generate the lowest distortion at a significant place on the record surface, often an outer track, or the inner grooves where distortion tends to be higher.
 Change the radius or this arc and/or angle of the cartridge, ie its alignment, not to mention tracking force, anti-skate and VTA, and you will change the result, and how the turntable sounds.

-I must mention that most owners aren’t the best people to be aligning cartridges.
+I must mention that most owners shouldn’t be aligning cartridges.
 This is simply because it’s a technical process that requires some knowledge, tools and experience to complete successfully.

 Generic Alignments